Victoria Falls, Cape Town & Kruger Safari - 12 Days Ÿ Can by customised

 We will arrange for a transfer to your hotel in Cape Town.
 The next morning, we can have a rental car delivered to your hotel if you wish to explore Cape Town on your own.
 Alternatively, you can book a selection of guided day tours and activities which will depart from your hotel.

-Spend four nights at a luxury hotel near the Cape Town waterfront on bed and breakfast basis.
-Dinner can be enjoyed in the hotel restaurant or at any of the many great restaurants in Sea Point, Cape Town central or at the Waterfront.
+Spend three nights at a luxury hotel in Cape Town City Bowl on bed and breakfast basis.
+Dinner can be enjoyed in the hotel restaurant or at any of the many great restaurants in Sea Point, Cape Town central or at the V&A Waterfront.

 Possible day tours and activities include the following (many of them can be done on a privately guided basis, or as scheduled bus tours, or on your own, using a rental car) :